 If our relationship with Caterpillar is not successful, or if Caterpillar's distribution of the Cat UPS product is not successful, our business and financial prospects would likely suffer.
-During 2003, 2002 and 2001, Caterpillar and its dealer network accounted for 60%, 81% and 87% of our product revenue, respectively.
-During the first three months of 2004, Caterpillar and its dealer network accounted for 48%.
+During 2003, 2002 and 2001, Caterpillar and its dealer network accounted for 60%, 81% and 87% of our revenue, respectively.
+During the three months and six months ended June 30, 2004, Caterpillar and its dealer network accounted for 63% and 56%, respectively.
 Pursuant to our distribution agreement with Caterpillar, they are the exclusive OEM distributor, subject to limited exceptions, of our CleanSource UPS product.
 Caterpillar is not obligated to purchase any CleanSource UPS units.
-Through March 31, 2004, pursuant to our development agreements Caterpillar has provided us with \$10.0 million in funding to support the development of the Cat UPS product line and other development efforts.
+Through June 30, 2004, pursuant to our development agreements Caterpillar has provided us with \$10.0 million in funding to support the development of the Cat UPS product line and other development efforts.
 In exchange for these payments, Caterpillar received co-ownership of the proprietary rights in this product.
 Either Caterpillar or we may license to others the intellectual property that we jointly own without seeking the consent of the other, and the licensing party will solely retain all licensing revenue generated by licensing this intellectual property.
 However, we may not license the joint intellectual property to specifically identified competitors of Caterpillar until January 1, 2007.
-Caterpillar may terminate this agreement at any time by giving us 90 days advance written notice
+Caterpillar may terminate this agreement at any time by giving us 90 days advance written notice.